Helping a friend

 Looking after yourself

-Sometimes it is sensible to seek help and advice yourself if someone's behavior, due to an alcohol or drug problem, is negatively impacting your life.
-You may feel overly anxious or protective of the person with a problem or their behavior towards you may be threatening or violent.
-Remember, you can seek support and advice for yourself.
-Check out the Important Links section for more information or the NJCU Counseling Center website to find out about how they can help.
+Sometimes it is sensible to seek help and advice yourself if someone's behavior, due to an alcohol or drug problem, is impacting your life negatively.
+You may feel overly anxious or protective of the person with a problem, or their behavior towards you may be threatening or violent.
+Sometimes, you may get so concerned over someone else's alcohol consumption that you may not be looking after yourself.